-- Cycle out the wood holes every year or two.
-This will both help prevent the buildup of mold and parasitic pollen mites that feed on bee eggs and larvae.
+- Cycle out the wood holes every year or two at the end of the season.
+This will both help prevent the buildup of mold, fungus, bacteria, and parasitic pollen mites that feed on bee eggs and larvae.

 - Since I was going with wood (to match closer to a native environment), I factored disposability into the design.
 The wood structure that holds each drilled section would be made to be more permanent, but the block itself would be easy to remove.
 Every two years, I’ll create a new one to fit with new drilled holes.
 This also allows me to not have to find solutions for harvesting cocoons in the winter (my eagerness to maintain this side project only goes so far).

 - Pick an identity.
 Bee hotels tend to have a huge variety of cardboard tubes, drilled holes, sticks, etc. all mixed up together.
 That isn’t really ideal.
 Instead, make smaller bee houses that are dedicated to just a few types of holes.

 - Keep bee hotels SMALL.
 A common complaint I saw from experts is that many manufactured bee hotels are simply way too large.
 Solitary bee species space themselves out from each other.
 So, the big bee condo you may see in stores will actually overcrowd what would normally occur in nature!
 They also invite wasps to lay eggs and other creatures, which might actually prevent native bees from moving in.
 Keeping the houses small and spacing them out also prevents disease and infestation from hitting one cluster or cavity and spreading to the rest, which could wipe them all out in a single season (same for predators… clustering turns the hotel into an insect buffet for woodpeckers and other birds).